 Lab users who keep disturbing other users after being asked to be quiet will be told to leave and will be denied further access to the facilities.

-Contact support group if you need assistance to solve a situation.
+Contact support staff if you need assistance to solve a situation.

 Waste-paper should go in the paper recycling basket or on the scratch paper stack (sheets with one or both sides blank).